black-parrot-hdk/zynq-parrot/software/README.md

+This directory contains:

-This directory contains 1) support for cross-compiling RISC-V programs on X86 and 2) support for running these programs on bitstreams on the Zynq PL.
+1) support for cross-compiling RISC-V programs on X86 and

+2) support for running these programs on bitstreams on the Zynq PL.

+The eventual goal is to support having a build RISC-V tool chain on the board.
+But this may require some cleverness to get it to build (larger flash card) and maybe that end users use a higher end Ultra96 board for more memory, and faster ARM cores.